 Buprenex is an important tool in the veterinary treatment of cats.

-Its slow release and long duration of effects make it perfect for handling fluctuating levels of pain in a recovering kitty.
+Buprenorphine has a slow release and long duration of effects.
+These make it perfect for handling fluctuating levels of pain in a recovering kitty.

 When it comes to cat pain medication, Buprenex does a job that few other medications can do, and none with as few side effects.